Azure/fta-internalbusinessapps/appmodernization/articles/internal-business-application-on-paas.md

 * Connect the Web App to Azure SQL DB
 * Deploy the API app project from Visual Studio to Azure API App
 * Create a storage account to hold the messages using Queue
+* Create a SendGrid Email account
+* Create a function to pick up the message from the Queue and send email using SendGrid

 ## Open application with Visual Studio